 “My paintings have, quite literally, to grow; figures emerge from constant erasure, gradually becoming real personalities.
 They arrive.”

 Judgement of Paris –56 x 85″ (142 x 216 cm) 1994

-This painting passed through many stages, its final identity only emerging as it neared completion.
+Like all Keon’s paintings, whether abstract or figurative, this painting passed through many stages.
 Keon had begun with the idea of “The Three Graces”, a reference to Antonio Canova’s marble sculpture which at the time of painting was in the news.
-Another transient theme was youth and age, celebrated in his earlier drawing of an elderly couple kissing on a park bench beside a drinking fountain.
+Another transient theme was youth and age, celebrated in the earlier drawing of an elderly couple kissing on a park bench beside a drinking fountain.

 Above – Gerry Keon transcriptions: Michelangelo, Poussin, Van der Weyden.

 Abstract works in various media by Gerry Keon

 To see more of Gerry Keon’s artwork click on: